 For local PC, small databases, and less critical situations, Microsoft offers a limited version of SQL Server called SQL Server Express.
 SQL Server Express can be downloaded for free and installed on your local PC.
 This is helpful for:

-There are many editions of the full version of SQL Server with Enterprise, Standard and Web the most common.
-Here are some of the major differences of the 2016 version compared to the Express edition:
+There are many editions of the full version of SQL Server with Enterprise, Standard and Web being the most common.
+Here are some of the major differences of the 2017 version compared to the 2016 and 2017 Express editions:

 |Smart Backups, Encrypted Backups|

 The most critical issue is the maximum database size.
 The other differences are related to performance and maintenance.

 For more details, visit Microsoft's SQL Server 2017 Comparison of Editions including Enterprise vs. Express and SQL Server 2016 editions and features.

 Note: SQL Server Express cannot be installed on a compressed drive.
 It only supports standard, non-compressed drives.

 Many versions of Microsoft SQL Server Express and service packs were released over the years.
 Here's a summary by Major Version:

 |Major Version||Service Packs|

 |2012||SP1, SP2, and SP3|